daveho/t5740router/shorewall.md

 ## Why doesn't anyone use the `params` file?

-A Shorewall configuration has a file called `params` in which you can define variables that can be referenced in the other configuration files.
+A Shorewall configuration has a file called `params` in which you can define variables which may be referenced in the other configuration files.
 This is a great idea!
 For example, if the ethernet port connected to the external network is `eth2`, you can set a variable in params like so:

     NET_IF=eth2